ministering to foster care youth and homeless women and their children in North Florida

 2. Cleared approximately 1.5 acres of the property that is being utilized for a demonstration garden that showcases ornamental plants, organic vegetables, and a special events venue.

-3. Installed a commercial grade well pump system
+3. Installed a commercial grade well pump system, electric power poles, secure wire fencing, and driveway access

-2. Develop site plans with local contractor for the 8500 square foot group living facility
+2. Develop site plans with local contractor for the 9500+ square foot group living facility (complete)